laurieskelly/hotwire_scam/README.md

 On the phone, the customer service agent also explained to me what a median is.
 She told me that a median is the middle number in a set that's been ranked in order.
 (Educational!)
 The median rate they claimed to have calculated for a three-star hotel in Brooklyn, based on "published" rates from "leading retail travel sites" in the 24-48 hours preceding 5:00pm Eastern time on 8/31/14, is thus $489.
 Looking at Kayak, I say, "Shenanigans."

-### Just a smidge of data before I go...
+### Oh, how about just a smidge of data before I go?

-For instance, right now on kayak, if I look for hotels and restrict my search to three star hotels in Brooklyn, same dates, same # guests, I see one price at exactly $489 (the purported median), one priced higher than that, seventeen that are lower than $489, and thirteen listings that do not have published prices.
-Even if hotwire gets to use some funky definition of "published", and even if every single unpublished listing is over $489, that would make the Kayak median for Brooklyn three-star hotels for those dates and two guests $285, not $489.
-And the "Hot Rate Hotel" "discount" would be 45%, not 68%.
+Right now on kayak, if I look for three star hotels in Brooklyn using the same dates and number guests, I do not get a median fof $489.
+One hotel, Hotel Le Bleu, is exactly $489 (the purported median), and then there is one priced higher than that, the Pointe Plaza at $656.
+Then there are seventeen that are lower than $489, and thirteen listings that do not have published prices.

+Even if hotwire gets to use some funky definition of "published", and even if every single unpublished listing is over $489, (this is the fun part about medians), the median of these 32 listings is $285, not $489.
+That would make the "Hot Rate Hotel" "discount" 45%, not 68%.

 And remember that we're being kind to hotwire, and pretending that all of the unpublished rates are above $489.
 The unpublished rates won't all be above $489.
+The median would be even lower than $285, and the "discount" would be even slimmer than 45%.

+I mean, the consumer protection act has to come into play somewhere here.
+It's one thing to make up a dumb concept to lure dopes into buying something they don't mean to buy... even though I think it's deceptive and it should be illegal, I think that's tougher to prove.
+However, once someone is just making up numbers, as I understand it, there are laws that make it much harder to get away with that.

 Hotwire will probably act like it's impossible or proprietary to disclose what rates they used to calculate the median to make up a fake discount-sounding nonsense comparison, but it's not.
-The published room rates for those rooms over the time window in question are available.
+The published room rates for those rooms over the time window in question are somewhere.
 If I can get those historical rates, we can see whether it was possible or likely for them to find that suspiciously high figure using the method they claim to use in their fine print.

-The consumer protection act has to come into play somewhere here.
-It's one thing to make up a dumb concept to lure dopes into buying something they don't mean to buy, but making up numbers is, as I understand it, something that is much harder to get away with.

 Anyway, don't use hotwire.
-And if I get my hands on that data, I'll be back.
+And if I get my hands on that data, I'll be back!